ratwolfzero/Warp/README.md

 # Warp Drive in a Nutshell

-Imagine you're on a spacecraft, and instead of zooming through space like a rocket, you’re sitting inside a **warp bubble**.
-This bubble is like a magic carpet that **warps space-time** around you.
-Here’s how it works:
+The concept of a warp drive—a theoretical propulsion system that allows faster-than-light travel—was first mathematically formalized by physicist Miguel Alcubierre in 1994.
+Inspired by the idea of bending space-time, Alcubierre proposed a solution within the framework of Einstein's general relativity that could, in theory, enable interstellar travel without violating the laws of physics.
+Here's how it works:

 ![Warp](warp.png)